Content

 Certain diets, particularly those that lead to deficiencies in minerals and vitamins such as vitamin D, can cause your hair to shed prematurely.
 And protein isn’t just important for building muscle — you may also experience hair thinning if your diet has a protein deficiency.

-Several vitamins play a major role in hair health so if you’re cutting out certain foods, hair loss on a diet is a very real possibility due to missing key vitamins and other nutrients.
+Several vitamins play a major role in hair health, so if you’re cutting out certain foods or not eating a balanced diet, hair loss on a diet is a very real possibility due to missing key vitamins and other nutrients.

 While most over-the-counter drugs are unlikely to trigger hair loss, several medications that cause hair loss include: